assertpy/assertpy/README.md

 assert_that(people).extracting('first_name').does_not_contain('Charlie')
 ```

-Of couse `extracting` works with subclasses too...suppose we create a simple class hierarchy by creating a `Developer` subclass of `Person`, like this:
+Of course `extracting` works with subclasses too...suppose we create a simple class hierarchy by creating a `Developer` subclass of `Person`, like this:

 ```py
 class Developer(Person):